-The Certificate of Origin is submitted to Customs to certify the country of origin of the goods.
-The minimum information a certificate of origin should contain is: name of issuer and contact information, customs tariff and description of the merchandise, information to support a product of origin and date of the certificate.
+The Certificate of Origin is submitted to customs to certify the country of origin of the goods.
+The minimum information a certificate of origin should contain is: name of issuer and contact information, customs tariff and description of the merchandise, origin and date of the certificate.
 The Nicaraguan Institute of Agricultural Protection and Health (IPSA) requests certificates of origin issued by chambers of commerce.
 In addition, the importer must present the Dominican Republic-Central America Free Trade Agreement (DR-CAFTA) certificate of origin to Customs authorities to benefit from free trade preferences, if applicable.